gadianojezreel/3rd-Year---2nd-Sem-Final-Requirement-/README.md

+Check the Issues for the screenshots of the results of the codes.

-For educational purposes; requirement for school.
+(For educational purposes; requirement for school.)